H3yfinn/transport-modeling-guide/README.md

 ```bash
 sudo chmod +x /usr/local/bin/check_website.sh #you might need to run this instead sudo chown ec2-user:ec2-user /usr/local/bin/check_website.sh
 ```
-Maybe you also need to do this to allow sude to be used within the script:
+Maybe you also need to do this to allow sudo to be used within the script:
 ```bash
 sudo visudo.
 ```